 Roads & Construction

-Most roads have closed for the season.
+Not all roads are open.
+For current road status, check the map above or call (307) 344-2117 for recorded information.
 The park roads page lists current status, seasonal road opening/closing dates, as well as construction projects.
+Conditions in the park can change quickly, especially when storms hit during spring and fall.
 Open roads may close temporarily due to inclement weather and other reasons.
 Our webcams provide a live look at traffic approaching the north and west entrances.

 The Natural Resource Conservation Service offers an interactive map that displays current data on snow depth, snow water equivalent, and more from SNOTEL stations in and around Yellowstone.
 Avalanche forecasts and other winter safety information are available from the Gallatin National Forest Avalanche Center and the Bridger Teton Avalanche Center.